daveabrock/daveabrock.github.io/_posts/2020-11-16-httprepl-openapi-swagger-netcoreapis.markdown

 ## Install

-You install HttpRepl as a .NET Core Global Tool, but executing the following from the .NET Core CLI:
+You install HttpRepl as a .NET Core Global Tool, by executing the following from the .NET Core CLI:

 ```bash
 dotnet tool install -g Microsoft.dotnet-httprepl